agility/agility-cms-apps/hubspot/README.md

 3. Run the app with `npm run dev` OR `yarn dev`
 4. Your app should now be running on `localhost:3000`
 5. Install the App in your instance(s)

+Alternatively, you can install this app from this link:  [Register this App in Agility](https://manager.agilitycms.com/org/apps/create-app?name=Hubspot&url=https://agilitycms-hubspot-app.vercel.app/&description=Use%20forms%20from%20your%20Hubspotk%20account%20in%20Agility%20CMS.&icon=https%3A%2F%2Fcdn.agilitycms.com%2Fcontent-manager%2Fpublic-app-icons%2Fhubspot-logo.svg)

 ## Embedding the Hubspot app response